tuobangli/24hours/README.md

-leave Kuala Lumpur tomorrow, to saipan or Korea or bangkok.
+leave Kuala Lumpur tomorrow, to saipan or Korea or bangkok or manila.